Back in Canada Chapter 25

 Monday, November 22, 1976

 I got a letter from Mom.
-It sounded like she and Elisabeth cry a lot since I left.
+It sounded like she and Elisabeth have been crying a lot since I left.
 Mom wants to know what it is like living here.
-I didn’t want Mom to worry so I wrote to her that they are all treating me like family.
+I didn’t want Mom to worry, so I wrote to her that they’re treating me like family.

-Mom wanted to know if I ever saw Sander.
+Mom wanted to know if I ever see Sander.
 She told me to ask him to write her.
-I don’t see him very often and when I do, he always asks for money.
-The next time I saw him, he said that he will write Mom and that he will come to see me soon.
+I don’t see him very often, and when I do, he always asks for money.
+The next time I saw him, he said he would write Mom and come to see me soon.
 I thought he meant it, but he never seemed to get around to it.

 I called my old friend Mary to see how she was doing.
-She was surprised to hear that I was back in Canada
+She was surprised to hear that I was back in Canada.
+It was good to talk to her again!

 Tuesday, November 30, 1976